 When Someone You Love Has Advanced Cancer: Support for Caregivers

-When Someone You Love Has Advanced Cancer is for friends and family members taking care of a person with advanced cancer that is no longer responding to treatment or someone diagnosed with late-stage cancer.
+When Someone You Love Has Advanced Cancer is for friends and family members taking care of a person with advanced cancer that is no longer responding to treatment or someone diagnosed with end-stage cancer.

 This booklet covers: